Things to do in New York

 When was the Statue of Liberty built?

 The location of the Statue of Liberty has always been ambiguous to say the least.
 Since most tours combine sightseeing of Ellis Island and Statue of Liberty, many think that the Statue of Liberty stands on Ellis Island.
 This is however not true.
 Lady Liberty stands on Liberty Island in New York Harbor whereas Ellis Island is where the National Museum of Immigration resides.
-Another common confusion is where Statue of Liberty is in New York or New Jersey.
+Another common confusion is whether Statue of Liberty is in New York or New Jersey.
 Though the Statue of Liberty is technically closer to New Jersey than New York and resides in New Jersey's waters, a pact between NY and NJ ratified back in 1834 declared the Statue of Liberty within territorial jurisdiction of the State of New York.

 Who built & designed the Statue of Liberty?